FAIRNESS FOR PROFESSIONALS

-Thousands of licensed professionals help New Jersey residents resolve problems every day, whether they are turning to a CPA, lawyer, dentist or engineer.
+Thousands of licensed professionals help New Jersey residents resolve problems every day.
 These professionals are a huge part of their communities and drivers of the state's economy.

 But they often struggle to meet overhead expenses -- one of the most costly, but important, is professional liability insurance.
-Assembly Speaker Vincent Prieto introduced A1982, which would provide critical stability and predictability to professional malpractice cases, protect consumers and put all professionals on a level playing field.
+Assembly Judiciary Committee Chair Annette Quijano introduced A4880, which would provide critical stability and predictability to professional malpractice cases, protect consumers and put all professionals on a level playing field.

-The time is now for fairness in professional malpractice, which would give a critical boost to New Jersey's small business and preserve important protections for consumers.
+The time is now for fairness in professional malpractice.
+A4880 would give a critical boost to New Jersey's small business and preserve important protections for consumers.

 - Provide stability to the cost of doing business;

 - Reduce the statute of limitations to bring a malpractice claim against a professional to two years -- similar to what it is for doctors and what it is for professionals in New York and Pennsylvania;

 - Give consumers two years from the date they reasonably discover a problem to file a malpractice claim;